CHVIJAYCHANDRA/financial-inclusion-ai/README.md

 ## Overview

 This AI-powered platform aims to foster financial inclusion for rural populations, specifically designed for individuals with limited financial literacy.
-Inspired by Lakshmi’s story—a rural widow looking to secure a future for her children by starting a dairy business—the platform offers financial empowerment tools, personalized advice, and mentorship, accessible in local languages and suited for various literacy levels.
+Inspired by Lakshmi’s story a rural widow looking to secure a future for her children by starting a dairy business the platform offers financial empowerment tools, personalized advice, and mentorship, accessible in local languages and suited for various literacy levels.

 ## Problem Statement